peterkuma/masters-thesis/chapters/05_overview-of-acraneb2.md

 to pressure coordinates in the free atmosphere.
 Therefore, boundary layers follow the ground, while upper layers follow isobaric surfaces.
-Apart from an NWP model, ACRANEB2 can be run in isolation inside a single column model.
+Apart from an NWP model, ACRANEB2 can be run in isolation inside a single column model (acra2 SCM).
 This is useful mostly for diagnostic purposes.

-[^vectorisation]: Though in parallel, in order to allow for vectorisation.
+[^vectorisation]: Though these calculations are carried out in parallel, in order to allow for vectorisation.

 ### Input and Output